100+ Free FE Chemical Practice Questions

 Rate laws and order, Arrhenius rate constant, conversion/yield/selectivity, batch/CSTR/PFR/semi-batch design, series and parallel reactions, catalysis.

-PFDs and P&IDs, equipment selection and scale-up, cost estimation with cost indices, sustainability and inherently safer design, ASTM/ISO/OSHA design standards.
+PFDs and P&IDs, equipment selection and scale-up, cost estimation with cost indices, sustainability, inherently safer design, time value of money, break-even, depreciation, and project comparison.

 Process Control